JustinTienken-Harder/JustinTienken-Harder.github.io/_posts/2025-01-27-overcoming-data-limitations.md

 But, if you're lacking enough labelled data to get a performant model (as in, you can overfit to training data, but have mediocre test performance).
 Weakly-Supervised learning can bootstrap your model to next levels.

 The setup is simple.
-You first train the first model $M_1$ on your entire dataset (5-split cross validation can get you further), and now utilize this model to label more of your unlabeled data.
-Use these new labels to train a better model.
-Repeat again and again until deminishing returns.
+You first train the first model $M_1$ on your entire dataset (5-split cross validation can get you further)because you are minimizing (broadly) $|y_labeled - M_1(x)|$, we can utilize this model to produce labels.
+Thus, now utilize this model to label more of your unlabeled data $y_1 = M_1(x)$.
+Use these new labels to train a better model, $M_2$.
+Repeat again and again until deminishing returns $y_k = M_k(x)$.
 Filtering your newly-labelled data is super useful trick.
 There are many choices for filtering, and it's relatively extensively explored in the literature.
-But each problem has better performance between various options, it's worth trying multiple if resources allow.
+But each problem has better performance between various filtering options, it's worth trying multiple if resources allow.

 - Only keep best confidence scored labels.